sagemath/trac_to_gh/Issue 504.md

 # Issue 504: make lie interface more robust

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/504

 Original creator: was